linroger/FinanceCompendium/II. Economics/International/Globalization Lecture Notes Full/Chapter 6.md

 Now to the joke: MIT students claim that when their underperforming classmates drop out and move over to Harvard University, then the grade point averages at both schools rise.
 For this claim to be true, of course, the MIT students must presume that the underperforming students, on average, outperform the Harvard students.
 Harvard students seem to tell the same joke about their classmates who dropout and transfer to MIT.
 The explanation behind the used-car puzzle and the joke is essentially the same as the explanation for the income effects from offshoring: When offshoring occurs, then the average production stage in both the "inshoring" and the "offshoring" economy becomes more skill intensive.
 As a result, the gap between wages paid to high-skilled and to low-skilled people widens within every economy.

 Much of the concern with offshoring and inequality relates to the relative incomes of high-skilled versus low-skilled workers.
 For the remainder of the chapter, let us therefore consider high-skilled labor  $H$  and low-skilled labor  $L$  as our two factors of production.
 There are many production stages  $s$ .
-Each production stage requires a different combination of high-skilled labor and low-skilled la
+Each production stage requires a different combination of high-skilled labor and low-skilled labor.

-# Fundamentals.
+### Fundamentals

 - Key force: Factor intensities of production stages and endowments (interact production-stage and country characteristics)
 - Factors of production: 2 (high-skilled labor  $H$  and low-skilled labor  $L$ )